Top Weirdest Reasons to Skip Work

 Although this is a decent reason for skipping work, be careful with this one.
 Your boss may question your loyalty and this will affect your career with the previous company.
 So, you might want to use another reason to have a few hours off.
 By the way, here are the tips to help you win a job interview.

-However, anytime you use a good excuse (or fake one) to skip work, you need to do it in the right way so that your reputation won’t be damaged.
+However, anytime you use a good excuse (or fake one) to skip work, even if your boss is spying on you, you need to do it in the right way so that your reputation won’t be damaged.

 The golden rules for calling off work